natestutte/natestutte/README.md

 I'm a Junior Software Developer who is a Sophomore at Drexel University.
 I often am working on my own personal projects, but also working on getting more professional projects started.

-- 🔭 I'm currently working on : Updating my README files :D
+- 🔭 I'm currently working on : Updating my README files
 - 🐍 Often working in Python, Processing, and C/C++
 - ✨ Interested most in Machine Learning and Data Analysis
 - 🌱 Always learning new things about software development